-The Employer agrees to continue the YUFA retirees' benefits coverage for the term of the Collective Agreement, provided that the total available funding for the program, including the Employer's annual contribution of \$800,000 and the premiums paid by retirees, is sufficient to cover the costs of the program.
+The Employer agrees to continue the YUFA retirees' benefits coverage for the term of the Collective Agreement, provided that the total available funding for the program, including the Employer's annual contribution of \$1,100,000 effective May I, 2015 and the premiums paid by retirees, is sufficient to cover the costs of the program.
 The parties agree to discuss benefit issues for retirees in the Joint Committee on the Administration of the Agreement from time to time.